 TATANKA SKA TRACE - RAILS TO TRAILS

-The Railroad was first constructed as the Chicago and Northwestern railway in 1867.
+The Railroad was first constructed by the Burlington, Cedar Rapids and Norther Railway in 1876.
 This railroad was said to be the first tracks to span across Iowa.
 The railway was the main way to get across the state until it merged with Union Pacific Railroad Co. in 1995.
 This railroad was later abandoned and purchased by the Dickinson County Trails Board and Osceola County Conservation Board in 2017.

 Q's & A's on the Rail Trail